Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir_ssr/README.md

 ## Knowledge nuggets

-:bulb:  The input data is split over four ports, where each successive sample is sent to a different input port in a round-robin fashion
+:bulb: The input data is split over four ports, where each successive sample is sent to a different input port in a round-robin fashion.

 :bulb: The number of AI Engines used is equal to SSR^2 * CASC_LEN (in this case 4^2*2=32)

-:bulb: Note that the Spectrum Analyzer block accepts a Variable Size Signal as input.
-Likewise, Simulink *Scope* block and *Display* block also accept variable size signals as inputs.

-:bulb: Note how you can design the filter using the *Filter Design and Analysis tool* and directly pass the resulting taps to the AI Engine 'FIR Asymmetric Filter' block.

 ![](Images/screen_shot.png)